All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Reduced lower esophageal sphincter tone may also play a role.
 Some Current Available data suggest that GLP-1 receptor activation can relax the LES slightly, making it easier for acid to escape upward.

 If you had GERD before starting GLP-1 treatment, your symptoms may initially get worse.
-However, many people find that as they lose weight, their reflux actually improves long-term because excess weight is a major GERD risk factor.
+But many people find that as they lose weight, their reflux actually improves long-term because excess weight is a major GERD risk factor.

 Lifestyle Strategies for GLP-1 Reflux